Monday, 20 September 2021

 How Melancholy leads to Renaissance

 During 1514 CE the artist's mother, Barbara Dürer (née Holper), passed away, or “died hard” as he described it, and we can therefore suppose that Dürer’s grief would have been a strong catalyst of the very melancholic atmosphere depicted in his “Melencolia I.” The melancholy, referred to in the title of the engraving, is illustrated by an extraordinary collection of symbols that fill the scene.
 Some of these are tools associated with craft and carpentry.
 Others are objects and instruments that refer to alchemy, geometry or mathematics.
 In addition to the bat-like beast, the sky also contains what might be a moonbow and a comet.
-Further symbols include a putto seated on a millstone, and a robust winged person, also seated, which could well be an allegorical self-portrait.
+Further symbols include a putto seated on a millstone, and a robust winged person, also seated, which could well be a metaphorical self-portrait.
 These, and many other symbols, are the object of multiple interpretations by various authors.
 Some scholars consider the engraving to be an allegory, which can be interpreted through the correct comprehension of the symbols, while others think that the ambiguity is intentional, and designed to resist complete interpretation.
 I tend to agree with the latter point of view, and think that the confusion symbolises the unfinished studies and works of the main melancholic figure; an apprentice angel, who believes that despite his worldly efforts, he lacks inspiration, and is not making sufficient progress.

 Notwithstanding the melancholy that reigns, there is still hope: The 4 x 4 magic square, for example, has the same dimension as Agrippa's Jupiter square, a talisman that supposedly counters melancholy.
 The intent expression of the main winged person suggests a determination to overcome his doubts, and transcend the obstacles that continue to block his progression.
 Positive symbols of a resurrection or "Renaissance" are also plainly visible, not only in the hard-earned wings of the flying creature, but also in the growing wings that Dürer gives himself in his portrayal as the apprentice angel.